sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

 types, refer to :ref:`aidingtypes`.

 The choice of where to set the lever arm/alignment is up to the user, and will have no performance impact on the system.
-However, it should be noted one can use the config file option to overwrite the level arm(s)/aligment(s) that are already in a gad packet.
+However, it should be noted one can use the config file option to overwrite the lever arm(s)/alignment(s) that are already in a gad packet.

 Setting both linear and rotational displacements
 ************************************************

 When measuring in an body aiding frame, i.e. one that is moving with the vehicle, both a linear and a rotation displacement are required for the GAD aiding.
-An example of such a case would be a velocity update being mesured in the odometry frame.
+An example of such a case would be a velocity update being measured in the odometry frame.

-In order to set both types of displacemets, do the following:
+In order to set both types of displacements, do the following:

-- Set the lever-arm (linear displacement) using one options given on this page.
+- Set the lever-arm (linear displacement) using one of the options given on this page.
 - Set the attitude (rotation displacement) in the config file, using the **attitude** command:

 .. code-block:: C